PrimalNinja/cyborgzoscii-u/microZOSCII.md

 **Q: How do I initially share the 54 characters securely?**

-A: Options include: in-person exchange, phone call, QR code, secure courier, or even one-time use of traditional encryption (accepting that single vulnerability).
+A: Options include: in-person exchange, phone call, QR code, secure courier, or even NFC between devices (not via encryption unless you are ok with harvesting).
 After initial exchange, all future communications are quantum-proof.

 **Q: What happens if I lose my 54-character seed?**